Database Table Source¶

-- Checking on Perform full load on next run, will override the incremental load function from the next run onwards and will perform a full load on it.
+- Checking the Perform full load on next run option will override the incremental load function from the next run onwards and will perform a full load on it.

 - Use Audit Field to compare when the last read was performed on the dataset.

 - Specify the path to the file in the File Path, that will store incremental transfer information.

 4. The next window is the Layout Builder.
 In this window you can modify the layout of your database table.

 Note: By default, Centerprise reads the source layout.